danwerner21/6x0x-DOS65/README.md

         SD CARD: INITIALIZED
         PPIDE: NOT FOUND

-           PC  AC  XR  YR  SP  SR"
+        PC  SR AC XR YR SP   V1.2
-        !
-F5CE A5  D3  00  FF  3A
-        .
+        ; F06F 35 29 08 00 FF

 ```
-(note that the register values may be different for your build)
+(note that the register values and hardware initialization messages may be different for your build)

 At this juncture it is convenient (but not essential) to redirect the console to the serial port so that all operations can be done from your attached PC.
 (9600 baud, 8 bit, no stop bit, no parity)